 Another strand of her recent research deals with American foreign policy and the so-called grand strategy of "Liberal Internationalism."
 She investigates the sources of public and elite preferences for international engagement and the role of the President (vs Congress) in setting foreign policy.
 The research explores many of the different tools that the President has for effecting foreign policy–from the international economic ones in the areas of international trade, foreign aid, sanctions, and immigration to the more military oriented ones such as military spending and interventions.
 It shows that domestic politics constrains the president’s use of some of these tools (the economic ones) more than others (the military ones) and points out that this asymmetry pushes US foreign policy to become militarized.
 Her newest book is Sailing the Water’s Edge: Domestic Politics and American Foreign Policy, coauthored with Dustin Tingley (Princeton University Press, 2015).
 It won the 2016 Gladys M. Kammerer Award for the best book published in the field of U.S. national policy.
 You can read more about the book in recent reviews published in Harvard Magazine, Perspectives on Politics, Governance, the New England Journal of Political Science, and Passport.

-She is currently working on issues related to globalization and development, such as the political economy of foreign aid, the "digital divide" and the global diffusion of the internet, and the relationship between globalization and democracy.
+She works on topics related to globalization and development, such as the political economy of foreign aid, the "digital divide" and the global diffusion of the internet, and the relationship between globalization and democracy.
 Her research in these areas concerns Africa, in particular the politics of foreign aid in Uganda and Ghana and the resource curse associated with non-tax income in such countries.
 She also looks at how globalization interacts with political change in Tunisia in another branch of research.